pf0607/COZ/README.md

-## Continuous Optical Zooming：A Benchmark for Arbitrary-Scale Image Super-Resolution in Real World
+## Continuous Optical Zooming Dataset

 Our dataset is availble at

-## Local Mix Implicit Network for Arbitrary-Scale Image Super-Resolution
+## Local Mix Implicit Network for Arbitrary-Scale Image Super-Resolution (LMI)

-Official PyTorch implementation of Local Mix Implicit Network for Arbitrary-Scale Image Super-Resolution.
+Official PyTorch implementation of LMI network.

 ### Installation

 Our code is based on Ubuntu 20.04, pytorch 1.11.0, CUDA 11.3 (NVIDIA RTX 3090 24GB, NVIDIA A40 48GB) and python 3.8.

-### Note

-We have hidden the core code for now, and this part of the code will be made public after the paper is accepted.

 ### Train & Test